 Project Title: Fire Safety Study

-Principal Investigator: Jon Dorbolo, Technology Across the Curriculum, OSU
+Principal Investigator: Lynn Greenough, Technology Across the Curriculum, OSU

 Research Staff: Beatrice Moissinac

 WHAT IS THE PURPOSE OF THIS STUDY?

 This is a research study.
 The purpose of this study is to discover what OSU student residents know about safety in a fire-related situation.
 The results of this study will help inform OSU of the gaps in knowledge and training among OSU student residents.